tobianointing/tattara-core/README.md

-# Tattara API
+# Harvest API

 > AI-Powered Data Collection Backend for DHIS2 and Generic Database Integration

-Tattara is a NestJS-based API that powers an AI-driven data collection platform designed to streamline and enhance data entry, validation, and integration using voice recognition and OCR capabilities.
+Harvest is a NestJS-based API that powers an AI-driven data collection platform designed to streamline and enhance data entry, validation, and integration using voice recognition and OCR capabilities.
 The system supports both DHIS2 integration and standalone database operations.

 ## 🚀 Features